SNurmivaara/Cryptographer/README.md

-# Cryptographer
+﻿# Cryptographer
 *Cipher and decipher inputs*

-This program will be developed incrementally and iteratively during the following 7 weeks or so.
+This program will be developed incrementally and iteratively during the following 7 weeks or so, yay!

 ## Documentation (in Finnish)